fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 A secondary options parameter can be passed as well, which accepts the following parameters:
 - `uniform: boolean` (default `false`) - This causes the scaling to always be uniform, as it picks the largest dimension of the object
+- `considerTokenScale: boolean` (default `false`) - This causes the effect to also consider the token's scale

 ## Sprite Scale